raspberrypilearning/sense-hat-data-logger/worksheet.md

   - The first section, **Libraries**, is where you will import code that will give your program extra abilities.
 The line `from sense_hat import SenseHat` allows your program to use the Sense-HAT hardware.
   - The section headed **Logging Settings** is where you will be able to control different features of your logger program.
-  - The third section, **Functions**, will contain short "chunks" of reusable code that do a specific job such as writing the current data to a file.
+  - The third section, **Functions**, will contain short "chunks" of reusable code which do a specific job, such as writing the current data to a file.
   - The final section, **Main Program**, is the part of your code which uses each of the functions in the right sequence to run the whole program.

 1. In order to get data from the Sense HAT you will need to write a function called **get_sense_data** which will check each sensor in turn and store the sensor data in a list.
 The function should be added to the **Functions** section.